Top 10 in-tree-guing facts about woodlands in the National Park

-To coincide with the launch of our consultation on the National Park Authority’s Trees and Woodland Strategy, here’s some fun facts you may not know about the woodlands in this iconic place.
+Here are some fun facts you may not know about the woodlands in this iconic National Park.

-Trees are not only an important part of our landscape here in the National Park, they impact on all areas of our lives from providing the fresh air we breathe, shelter, how and where we switch off or exercise, to the timber used throughout our homes.
+Trees are not only an important part of our landscape here in the National Park, but they impact on all areas of our lives from providing shelter, the fresh air we breathe, fantastic places to switch off or exercise, to the timber used throughout our homes.

 Did you know?